UNF Astronomy Nights

 Astronomy nights in Fall 2019 are held on the first Friday night of each month.

-Friday, November 1 - Astronomy Night (Speaker: TBD, "Transit of Mercury")
+Friday, May 1 - Astronomy Night (Speaker: Prof. John Anderson, TBD)

 Events begin in the main lobby of the Sciences & Engineering building (50).
 Observing takes place on the roof, which is accessible by the elevator from the main entrance.
 Parking is available in the Arena garage near the Science & Engineering building (or the Fine Arts garage, if there Arena garage is full; see "Parking" labels on the map at the bottom of this page).
 Parking permits are only required on Friday before 5 p.m.
 You are welcome to park in faculty and blue lot spaces after hours, unless there is a special event and parking changes are posted.
 Discover more details about parking on campus.